MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-message-h/iothubmessage-getcontenttype.md

 # IoTHubMessage_GetContentType()

-Returns the content type of the message given by parameter `iotHubMessageHandle`.
+Returns the content type of the message given by parameter iotHubMessageHandle.

 ## Syntax